Moses Anderson: Priesthood

-Anderson was ordained a priest for the Society of St. Edmund in Burlington on May 30, 1958 by Bishop Robert Francis Joyce.After his ordination, the Edmundites assigned Anderson as pastor of St. Catherine Parish in Elizabeth City, North Carolina.
+Anderson was ordained a priest for the Society of St. Edmund in Burlington on May 30, 1958 by Bishop Robert Francis Joyce.
+After a year as an associate pastor at Our Lady of Consolation Church in Charlotte, North Carolina, the Edmundites assigned Anderson as pastor of St. Catherine Parish in Elizabeth City, North Carolina.
 Anderson earned a Master of Science degree in sociology at Saint Michael's in 1961.
 In 1964, he returned to Vermont to teach theology at Saint Michael's.
 He also received a Master of Arts degree in theology and natural law from Xavier University in 1968.

 Anderson in 1971 was appointed to the faculty and administration of Xavier University.
 During this period, he also taught at Notre Dame Seminary in New Orleans and took coursework at the University of Ghana in Accra, Ghana.
 The Edmundites in 1981 assigned Anderson as pastor of All Saints Parish in Anniston, Alabama.

 Auxiliary Bishop of Detroit

 Anderson was appointed auxiliary bishop of Detroit and titular bishop of Vatarba by Pope John Paul II on December 3, 1982.
 He was consecrated at the Cathedral of the Most Blessed Sacrament in Detroit on January 27, 1983 by Archbishop Edmund Szoka.
 He served as pastor of Precious Blood Parish in Detroit from 1992 until 2001.

 Anderson made several pastoral trips to Ghana, where he was honored in 1990 as a chief of the Asante people.
 Anderson worked to build schools and missions in the Turks and Caicos Islands.In 1994, Anderson was put in charge of Region 1 of the archdiocese which includes Detroit, Highland Park, Hamtramck, Grosse Pointe and Harper Woods.